markaashton/transaction-statistics/readme.md

 Note: service.sh does not work on Microsoft Windows systems, therefore please use run.sh for Windows and Git Bash desktop application.

+### Configuration

+The period by which the Statistics gathering thread updates statistics can be configured.
+Amend parameter "app.updateperiodms" and change to desired value (in milliseconds).
+The configuration file (application.properties) is located under the root folder (where run.sh/service.sh are located)

 ### Testing

 - A suite of automated tests are provided (unit tests, integration tests, and application tests).